ec-europa/nexteuropa_user_management/README.md

 granted to the users by the user manager (blacklist).

 # Permissions restrictions
-To ensure more secure websistes, a series of permissions have been restricted from usage in the platform.
+To ensure more secure websites, a series of permissions have been restricted from usage in the platform.
 ## Forbidden permissions
 The list of permissions forbidden are listed in the "Secure Drupal development